Monotone additive statistics: Overview of the Proof of Theorem

 However, if we let $Z$ assign probability half to $\pm \frac{1}{5}$, then $X+Z >_1 Y+Z$.
 Intuitively, since the c.d.f.\ of $X+Z$ is the average of the two translations (by $\pm \frac{1}{5}$) of the c.d.f.\ of $X$, and since the same holds for the c.d.f.\ of $Y$, the result of adding $Z$ is the disappearance of the small ``kink'' in which the ranking of the c.d.f.s is reversed.
 This is depicted in Figure~\ref{fig:sum-cdfs}.

 Every monotone additive statistic $\Phi$ provides an obstruction to dominance in the catalytic stochastic order.
-That is, if $\Phi(X) < \Phi(Y)$ then it is impossible that $X+Z \geq_1 Y+Z$ for some independent $Z$, since monotonicity would imply that $\Phi(X+Z) \geq \Phi(Y+Z)$, and additivity would then imply that $\Phi(X) \geq \Phi(Y)$.
-In particular, considering the statistic $K_a$ yields that $K_a(X) \geq K_a(Y)$ for all $a \in \overline{\R}$ is necessary for there to exist some $Z$ that makes $X$ stochastically dominate $Y$.\footnote{In fact, except for the trivial case where $X$ and $Y$ have the same distribution, it is necessary to have the strict inequality $K_a(X) > K_a(Y)$ for all $a \in \R$.
-This is because $X + Z \geq_1 Y + Z$ implies the strict inequality $K_a(X+Z) > K_a(Y+Z)$ whenever $X+Z$ and $Y+Z$ have different distributions.
-Thus, Theorem~\ref{thm:marginal} implies that for distributions with different minima and maxima, the condition $K_a(X) > K_a(Y)$ for all $a \in \overline{\R}$ is both necessary and sufficient for dominance in the catalytic stochastic order.} The following result shows that the statistics $K_a$ are, in a sense, the only obstructions:\footnote{A result similar to Theorem~\ref{thm:marginal} holds if we demand a weaker conclusion that $X+Z$ \emph{second-order} stochastically dominates $Y+Z$.
-See Proposition~\ref{prop:marginal-second-order} in the appendix.} \begin{theorem} Let $X,Y\in L^\infty$ satisfy $K_a(X) > K_a(Y)$ for all $a \in \overline{\R}$.
-Then there exists an independent $Z \in L^\infty$ such that $X+Z \geq_1 Y+Z$. \end{theorem}
+That is, if $\Phi(X) < \Phi(Y)$, then it is impossible that $X+Z \geq_1 Y+Z$ for some independent $Z$, since monotonicity would imply that $\Phi(X+Z) \geq \Phi(Y+Z)$, and additivity would then imply that $\Phi(X) \geq \Phi(Y)$.
+In particular, the existence of an $a$ for which $K_a(X) < K_a(Y)$ forms an obstruction to the existence of such a $Z$.
+The following result shows that these are, in a sense, the only possible obstructions:\footnote{In fact, except for the trivial case where $X$ and $Y$ have the same distribution, the strict inequality $K_a(X) > K_a(Y)$ for all $a \in \R$ is necessary for the existence of a $Z$ such that $X+Z \geq_1 Y+Z$.
+This is because $X + Z \geq_1 Y + Z$ implies the strict inequality $K_a(X+Z) > K_a(Y+Z)$ for finite $a$ whenever $X+Z$ and $Y+Z$ have different distributions.
+Thus, Theorem~\ref{thm:marginal} below implies that for distributions with different minima and maxima, the condition $K_a(X) > K_a(Y)$ for all $a \in \R$ is both necessary and sufficient for dominance in the catalytic stochastic order.} \begin{theorem} Let $X,Y\in L^\infty$ satisfy $K_a(X) > K_a(Y)$ for all $a \in \overline{\R}$.
+Then there exists a c.d.f.\ $H$ such that any independent $Z \in L^\infty$ with c.d.f.\ $H$ satisfies $X+Z \geq_1 Y+Z$. \end{theorem}

-To prove Theorem~\ref{thm:marginal} we explicitly construct $Z$ as a truncated Gaussian with appropriately chosen parameters.
+To prove Theorem~\ref{thm:marginal} we explicitly construct $H$ as a truncated Gaussian c.d.f.\ with appropriately chosen parameters.
 The idea behind the proof is as follows.
 Denote by $F$ and $G$ the c.d.f.s of $X$ and $Y$, respectively, and suppose that they are supported on $[-N,N]$.
 Let $h(x)=\frac{1}{\sqrt{2\pi V}} \ee^{-\frac{x^2}{2V}}$ be the density of a Gaussian $Z$.
 Then the c.d.f.s of $X+Z$ and $Y+Z$ are given by the convolutions $F * h$ and $G * h$, and their difference is equal to